-Each credit, representing a building element (e.g. structure, see below), has two parts that must be met to receive points:
+Each responsible product credit, representing a singular building element (e.g. structure, see below), has two criteria that must be met to receive points:

-- Firstly, a certain amount of the element (a % calculated by cost) needs to be in compliance.
+- Firstly, a certain amount of the element (a % calculated by cost) needs to be compliant.

 - Compliance is determined by the element meeting or exceeding the RPV score (Responsible Product Value).